syncfusion-content/asp.netmvc-docs/aspnetmvc/Autocomplete/How-to.md

 ### Remote data

-You can set the value of autocomplete text box based on a given key value using the `SelectValueByKey` property using ‘urlAdaptor’.
+The remote data also allows you to set the default value into autocomplete based on a given key value using the `SelectValueByKey` property.

 Refer to the following code snippet.